matthewdawson15/pokeviewer-ui/README.md

 # PokéViewer UI

-React, TypeScript and SCSS app to retrieve and visualise Generation 1 Pokémon info from the PokéAPI (https://pokeapi.co/).
+Demo React, TypeScript and SCSS app to retrieve and visualise Generation 1 Pokémon info from the PokéAPI (https://pokeapi.co/).

 PokéViewer logo was generated using www.textstudio.com